oracle-livelabs/oci/digital-twin/01-set-up-environment/set-up-environment.md

 ![create stack 2](./images/create_stack2.png)

-4. In the `Configuration variables` section, select `Parent Compartment` and `Region` to choose where you wish to deploy the infrastructure stack, and enter an email address in the `ONS Subscription Endpoint` field where you wish to receive a notification upon detection of anomalous data.
+4. In the `Configuration variables` section, select `Parent Compartment` and `Region` to choose where you wish to deploy the infrastructure stack.

 ![create stack config variable](./images/create_stack3.png)

 For each resource that you wish to deploy, verify that the corresponding checkbox is selected in the `Select Resources` tile.
 Optionally, you can customize the attributes of each selected resource once an additional tile that presents configuration options for its respective resource appears below.

+In this workshop, we will leave all of the resources checked, so that they will all deploy as part of our stack.

 ![create stack config var](./images/create_stack4.png)

+To ensure that you receive a notification upon detection of anomalous data, enter an email address in the `ONS Subscription Endpoint` where you wish to receive these notifications from ONS (Oracle Notifications Service).

 When you are finished editing your variables in the `Configure Variables` section, click **Next** to proceed to the `Review` section.